 * * * Third Change * * * *

-10.6.2.9.2.1 Regroup formation in single MCPTT system
+10.6.2.9.2.1 Regroup formation using preconfigured group in single MCPTT system

 Figure 10.6.2.9.2.1-1 illustrates the procedure to initiate a regroup procedure using a preconfigured MCPTT regroup group.
 The procedure takes place prior to the establishment of a group call to the regroup group.